freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/animate-elements-at-variable-rates.md

 ---

 ## Description

 <section id='description'>

 There are a variety of ways to alter the animation rates of similarly animated elements.
-So far, this has been achieved by applying an <code>animation-iteration-count</code> property and setting <code>@keyframes</code> rules.
+So far, this has been achieved by applying an `animation-iteration-count` property and setting `@keyframes` rules.

-To illustrate, the animation on the right consists of two "stars" that each decrease in size and opacity at the 20% mark in the <code>@keyframes</code> rule, which creates the twinkle animation.
-You can change the <code>@keyframes</code> rule for one of the elements so the stars twinkle at different rates.
+To illustrate, the animation on the right consists of two "stars" that each decrease in size and opacity at the 20% mark in the `@keyframes` rule, which creates the twinkle animation.
+You can change the `@keyframes` rule for one of the elements so the stars twinkle at different rates.

 </section>

 ## Instructions

 <section id='instructions'>

-Alter the animation rate for the element with the class name of <code>star-1</code> by changing its <code>@keyframes</code> rule to 50%.
+Alter the animation rate for the element with the class name of `star-1` by changing its `@keyframes` rule to 50%.

 </section>

 ## Tests

 <section id='tests'>

 ```yml